udacity/falcon/README.md

 ### Falcon Output

 As Falcon executes, it produces output for each execution step (as a JSON-like string) so that it can be passed back to the classroom for further evaluation.
-Here’s example output generated by Falcon using the Swift example (for submit) from above:
+Here's example output generated by Falcon using the Swift example (for submit) from above:

 ```json
 {   'config_file': '',